ONLYOFFICE/onlyoffice-nextcloud/README.md

     If any issue is detected, the ONLYOFFICE integration connector (consequently, the ability to create and open files) will be disabled.
 As a Nextcloud admin, you will get the corresponding notification.

-    This internal option lets avoid issues when the server settings become incorrect and require changes.
+    This option allows you to avoid issues when the server settings become incorrect and require changes.

     By default, this background task runs once a day.
 If necessary, you can change the frequency.
 To do so, open the Nextcloud config file (_/nextcloud/config/config.php_).
 Insert the following section and enter the required value in minutes: